Skip to main content Skip to navigation

 Guide to Getting Started and Being Successful

 As an undergraduate, you can conduct research with WSU faculty mentors to create new knowledge, or add to the existing knowledge of your field.
 When we say “research,” we don’t mean just activities conducted in labcoats.
-It’s much broader than that; we define it as “research, scholarship, and creative activity” that makes new contributions to a branch of knowledge.
+It’s much broader than that; we define it as “research, scholarship, and creative activity” that makes valuable contributions to a branch of knowledge.

 Part 1: Getting Started with Research